Workers Compensation Insurance

 Managing W2 premiums, 1099 audit requirements, and avoiding year-end backfill charges.

 W2 employees paid through Gusto are subject to workers' compensation charges per pay period.
-While our current "pay-as-you-go" system also processes charges for 1099 independent contractors with each payment, there are critical audit rules that programs must follow to avoid unexpected costs.
+Our current payroll "pay-as-you-go" system, however, does not process charges for 1099 independent contractors.
+Here are critical audit rules that programs must follow to avoid unexpected costs.

 ⚠️ Important: Audit Risks for Independent Contractors (1099s)

-Even with pay-as-you-go billing, our insurance providers conduct annual audits to ensure all workers (including independent contractors) are covered.
+Our insurance provider, Next Insurance, conducts an annual audit to ensure all workers (including independent contractors) are covered.

 If an independent contractor does not provide a Certificate of Insurance (COI) proving they carry their own Workers' Comp coverage, our insurance company may "backfill" the charge.
 This means your program will be billed for their coverage at the end of the audit.